-There is no requirement for evidence of intentional discrimination in a disparate impact claim; therefore, HUD and the courts should be reluctant to find liability without clear and compelling evidence of a substantial negative impact on protected class members by a defendant's specific policy, which impact is quantitatively and qualitatively different than its impact on other persons.
+As previously raised by the Commenters, because there is no requirement for evidence of intentional discrimination in a disparate impact claim, HUD and the courts should be reluctant to find liability without clear and compelling evidence of a substantial negative impact on protected class members by a defendant's specific policy, which impact is quantitatively and qualitatively different than its impact on other persons.
 It must be, without question, unrelated to any legitimate, nondiscriminatory goal of a defendant such that it is obviously artificial, arbitrary and unnecessary to legitimate governmental or business interests.
 The plaintiffs must carry the full burden of providing the evidence of such claims to establish a prima facie case when the claim is filed.
 Otherwise, the DI Rule should mandate that the claim fails and be dismissed.